 The Company is subject to credit risk on the debt component of its unquoted investments, cash, deposits, derivative contracts and receivables.
 The maximum exposure to credit risk as a result of counterparty default equates to the current carrying value of these financial assets.
-Throughout the year and the prior year, the Company's cash and deposits were held with a variety of counterparties, principally in AAA-rated money market funds.
+Throughout the year and the prior year, the Company's cash and deposits were held in AAA-rated money market funds.
 The counterparties selected for the derivative financial instruments were all banks with a minimum of a BBB+ credit rating with at least one major rating agency.

 The credit quality of unquoted investments, which are held at fair value and include debt and equity elements, is based on the financial performance of the individual portfolio companies.
 The credit risk relating to these assets is based on their enterprise value and is reflected through fair value movements.
-This incorporates the impact from macroeconomic factors such as inflation and interest rate rises and the volatility in energy prices.
+This incorporates the impact from macroeconomic factors such as inflation, interest rate rises and energy prices.
 The performance of underlying investments is monitored by the Board to assess future recoverability.